harinagendra/SampleGitRepo/readme.txt

 Branch2 Code
 Some more on branch2
 Some junk
-Some more junk from extra
+Some more junk from EXTRA